microsoft/Windows-AppConsult-samples-PWA/Canvas/readme.md

 Requires: Microsoft EdgeHTML 17.17134

-This sample code demonstrates extension to the ```<canvas>``` control in Microsoft Edge.
+This sample code demonstrates the inking extensions to the ```<canvas>``` control in Microsoft Edge.
 This supports all the methods and properties of the InkCanvas class documented here: https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.inkcanvas.

 With this control you can provide an enhanced experince to your users when ink input is needed.